Ghadjeres/DeepBach/README.md

 This plugin only generates C major/A minor chorales with cadences every two bars.
 This is a limitation of the plugin, not the model itself.

+# Citing

 Please consider citing this work or emailing me if you use DeepBach in musical projects.

 ### Pretrained model and pre-processed dataset